Wednesday, September 28, 2011

 #6: If the man next to you is resting his elbow on your hip, this is not necessary or accidental.
 There is plenty of space, so scoot!

-The story: I got to Ramallah at 6:30, about an hour after I said I’d be there, my friend Ahmad met me downtown.
-I met his father in New Orleans last year, while he was on duty at the gas station store on Bayou St. John.
+I got to Ramallah at 6:30, about an hour after I said I’d be there.
+My friend Ahmad met me downtown.
+I met his father in New Orleans last year, while he was working at a corner store.
 He got me in touch with his family in Palestine, and I was able to visit them on my trip last Christmas.
-I’ve been in touch with Ahmad, who’s my age, and Hamude, who’s just younger than my brother (17).
+I’ve been in touch with Ahmad, who’s my age, and Hamude, who’s just younger than my brother.
 Ahmad and I walked around Ramallah for a while.
 I saw at least six foreigners on that walk, which was six more than last time.
 In Manara Circle there was a 40-foot chair with the words Palestine’s Right on it, in anticipation of the UN vote for Statehood.

-I asked Ahmad if it ever rained in Palestine, and he laughed and said no.
+I asked Ahmad if it ever rained in Palestine, and he laughed and said not much.

 Hamude showed me the pictures his friend posted on Facebook of the hill that was burned that day.
 I didn’t know that Deir Jareer had problems with the settlers, it seemed like such a quiet village, basically a suburb, just 20 minutes outside the city.